What’s Really Required for a Small Company to Get ISO 9001 Certification?

 The standard addresses documentation in two groups:

-- and documented information determined by the organization as being necessary for the effectiveness of the quality management system.
+- Documented information determined by the organization as being necessary for the effectiveness of the quality management system

 The documented information that organizations must maintain includes: